firemodels/test_bundles/README.md

 [bot repo](https://github.com/firemodels/bot).
-These bots upload manuals, repo hashes and version strings to a [github release in this repository](https://github.com/firemodels/test_bundles/releases) if they do not find any errors.
+These bots upload manuals, repo hashes and version strings to a [github release in this repository](https://github.com/firemodels/test_bundles/releases) whenever they complete without finding errors.
 Another set of scripts then use these repo hashes and version strings to build bundles and upload them to the same github release.
 Hashes and repo version strings are stored in files named CFAST_INFO.txt, FDS_INFO.txt and SMOKEVIEW_INFO.txt.